-1.6.1 - · · · · · · · · · · · · · · · · · · · Health and Lifelong Performance pathway Leadership pathway Wellbeing Participation pathway pathway Pupils will participate in sports/activities with a more aesthetic and health based focus.
-Pupils will participate in sports/activities that they may choose to do outside of school Pupils will participate to improve the quality of their performance (core and advanced skills) in a competitive environment.
-Added focus on analysing and improving performance.
-Pupils are given the opportunity to gain the nationally accredited Level 1 Sports Leader Award.
-Types of activities Types of activities Types of activities that Pupils are taught how to that may be covered that may be may be covered in this lead effectively and help in this pathway: covered in this pathway: to lead and support KS3 Aerobics pathway: Football Inter House Boxercise Badminton Netball competitions, Couch 2 5K Futsal Trampolining enrichment clubs and Circuit training Netball Volleyball spend time in local Pilates Tennis primary schools.
-This Yoga Volleyball course runs from Zumba September in Year 10 into Year 11.
+Health and Wellbeing Lifelong Participation Performance Pathway Leadership Pathway Pathway Pathway Pupils will participate in sports/activities with a more aesthetic and health based focus.
+Pupils will participate in sports/activities that they may choose to do outside of school improve the quality of their performance (core Pupils are given the opportunity to gain the nationally accredited Level 1 Sports Leader Award.
+Types of activities that may be covered in this pathway: Aerobics Boxercise Couch 2 5K Circuit training Pilates Yoga Zumba Types of activities that may be covered in this pathway: Badminton Futsal Netball Tennis Volleyball may be covered in this pathway: Football Netball Trampolining Volleyball Pupils are taught how to lead effectively and help to lead and support KS3 Inter House competitions, enrichment clubs and spend time in local primary schools.
+This course runs from September in Year 10 into Year 11.